Mafalda von Hessen

 Mafalda Margarethe Prinzessin und Landgräfin von Hessen (born 6 July 1965), known also as Princess Mafalda of Hesse, is a German aristocrat and fashion designer.
 She is the eldest child of Moritz, Landgrave of Hesse and Princess Tatiana of Sayn-Wittgenstein-Berleburg.

 Fashion career

 Mafalda von Hessen studied at New York University and has a master's degree in design.
 After graduating, she worked for the Roman costume house Tirelli and the designer Patrick Kinmonth.
 She has also served as a style ambassador for Giorgio Armani.
 In autumn 2015, she released her latest collection.

 She was named in Vanity Fair's 2007 International Best-Dressed List.

 Marriages and children

 Mafalda first married Count Enrico Marone Cinzano on 8 July 1989, but they divorced soon after.
 The marriage was childless.

 Second, she married Carlo Galdo on 19 December 1991.
-They have two children.
+They have two daughters.
 The couple divorced in 1999.

 Third, Mafalda married Count Ferdinando Brachetti Peretti on 14 July 2000.
-They have two children.
+They have two sons.
 They were divorced in 2014.